hgeorgsch/pygax/README.md

 3.  `sortCost()` to get a sorted list of costs and chromosomes.

 An example is given in the script section at the bottom of the file.

+## Local Beam Search

+For the sake of comparison we provide an implementation of Local Beam Search.

+## BinaryBeam.Beam

+This class follows the same structure as `GA`, assuming a binary representation.
+As the test script shows, it is used in the same way.

+By using the binary representation, we have a finite number of neighbours at Hamming distance one, and every such neighbour is considered.

+Note that we can run the local beam search with a population size of one to make a straight-forward hill climbing search.